semgrep/semgrep/README.md

 1. **Use concrete code syntax**: easy to learn
 2. **Metavariables ($X)**: abstract away code
 3. **'...' operator**: abstract away sequences
-4. **Knows about code equivalences**: one pattern can match many equivalent variations on }the code
+4. **Knows about code equivalences**: one pattern can match many equivalent variations on the code
 5. **Less is more**: abstract away additional details

 `sgrep` has good support for Python and JavaScript, with some support